 In the following sections, both concepts will be explained but without going too much into detail on how to implement or run them.
 For a more detailed exposé, please refer to the respective advanced sections on work functions and work chains.

 A work function is implemented just as a calculation function, however, they have very distinct use cases.
 Since the work function is a ‘workflow-like’ process, it can only return existing data, whereas the calculation function creates a ‘calculation-like’ process which can only create new data.
-This difference is addressed in greater detail in the process section and it is very important that you understand this distinction.
+This difference is addressed in greater detail in the process section and it is very important that one understands this distinction.

 To explain the use of the